 by Olivia Brennan.

-Here’s 3 top tips all writers can implement to manage their work schedule more easily, and help you submit your writing project on time!
+Here are 3 top tips all writers can implement to manage their work schedule more easily and help you submit your writing project on time!

 1) GIVE YOURSELF A TIME LIMIT

 Even if you’re not getting paid to write that spec, if you’re serious about screenwriting/writing in general, then you need to be working towards an ‘end date’ or with a time limit in mind.

 Whether it’s an article, competition submission or your spec script, you need to prioritize what aspect of your project needs your attention first.
 A few things to consider while doing this are; if it’s paid work (such as an article, blog post, etc.) then that should come first as you’re reporting to somebody else, if it’s a set deadline for a competition then that should come next (because it’s a set deadline), and finally your own projects (if needs be to set a flexible deadline).

 Often writers can be so bogged down in what they must do, that the pressure stops them from starting any of it.